-“Generality and Existence I: Quantification and Free Logic,” article in progress.
+“Generality and Existence I: Quantification and Free Logic,” to appear in the Review of Symbolic Logic.

 You are welcome to download and read this document.
 I especially welcome feedback on it.
 As it is not yet published in final form, if you want to cite the paper, please check with me first.
 Thanks.